Roll20/roll20-character-sheets/Wrath and Glory API/readme.md

 This is a multi-purpose sheet for both characters (default view) and threats based on the quickstart rules (subject to change).

-Character information is organized into multiple tabs; the Advancement tab is a placeholder roughly based on the FFG WH40k RPG system.
+This Wrath & Glory character sheet provides dice automation for inline dice rolls for any user and is integrated with the Wrath & Glory dice roller API for mentor level gamemasters.

-This Wrath & Glory character sheet is an API enabled character sheet for mentor level gamemasters.
-It requires the WrathAndGlory_DieRoller.js included in the API Scripts folder at the github repository located at: https://github.com/Roll20/roll20-api-scripts/tree/master/Wrath%20And%20Glory
+Please note that the inline dice roll macros do not fully enable the type of dice rolls made in the Wrath & Glory system.
+Users will need to hover over the inline roll results to count the number of successes (4 or 5 = 1 success; a 6 = an exalted icon that may be shifted to 2 successes).
+At this point it does not add modifiers to the rolls for inline dice.

 If you have any questions, comments, or feedback (all welcome) please contact Barry at btsnyder@gmail.com

 ### Current Version
-Version 1.0 (July 18th, 2018)
+Version 1.0 (July 26th, 2018)

 ### Thanks
 Many thanks to my players (Dave, Brian, Charles, Matt, and Tyler) for their patience as I evolved the sheet and die roller (sometimes in the middle of play) over the past several weeks.